ibackus/sod-shocktube/README.md

 ## About the code
 The code logic is blatantly copied from dr. Timmes' [website](http://cococubed.asu.edu/code_pages/exact_riemann.shtml).
+Sod solver returns after time of evolution the following variables:
+1. Positions of head and foot of rarefation wave, contact discontinuity and shock
+2. Constant pressure, density and velocity for all regions except rarefaction region
+3. Pressure, density and velocity sampled across the domain of interest

 The usage should be straightforward:
 ```python
     import sod